AlphaVS-76/AlphaVS-76/README.md

 ## A Sophomore at Graphic Era Hill University

-- 📖 I’m currently learning JavaScript.
+- 📖 I’m currently learning JavaScript and Python (Intermediate).
 - 🤟 Interested in AI/ML and BlockChain.
 - 📑 I want to learn Languages/frameworks/DBs such as MySQL, MongoDB, NodeJS, React, SASS, Bootstrap, PHP, Pandas, NumPy, Vue, Solidity in the future.